marier-nico/dotfiles/README.md

 This is just a list of things that are I should get around to doing with my dotfiles but haven't had the time to do yet.

-- [ ] Speed up keyboard repeat and lower time to trigger repeats
-- [ ] Add dwm autostart script to dots
-- [ ] Add dwm and st patches to the readme
 - [ ] Make packages for dwm and st with patches and config
 - [ ] Customize rofi
 - [ ] Make dotbot pull the wallpaper (shell command)